Maumagnaguagno/maumagnaguagno.github.io/ruby.md

 ## ARGV parsing
 Parse arguments using a ``while`` loop that consumes values from ``ARGV``.
 To make everything easier you can define the parser in a class method, such as ``self.setup``, that returns a new instance.
-Required terms are processed first while others are shifted from the option list as required.
+Required terms are processed first while others are shifted from ``options`` as required.
 Put ``HELP`` description at the top to provide help for both developers and users.
 Previously described Conditional/Assignment merge and Splat operator are used in this example.